mfahmialkautsar/careerfund/README.md

 Type the following command from the root directory of the project to run the application:

-- Copy and rename `application-prod.properties` to `application-dev.properties`
+- Copy and rename `application-example.properties` to `application-dev.properties`
 - Run:

 ```